 On this page

 Step 1.
-Add your video to the timeline
+Import and add your video to the timeline

-A caption language detection pop-up window will appear.
+A caption language detection popup window will appear.
 Select the language that is used throughout your video.
 You can also check the box to filter any profanity and offensive language.
+When you're ready to continue, click on the transcribe media button.
+You can also click on the cancel button if you wish to exit the popup window.

-To save your video, click on the export button and select a video resolution.
-We recommend saving in 1080p video resolution for the highest quality.
+Before saving your video, make sure to preview by clicking on the play button.
+When you’re ready to save, click on the export button and select a video resolution.
+We recommend saving all videos in 1080p video resolution for the best quality.
+Paid subscribers can save in 4K video resolution.

 Editing the transcript